-CUL-2: An Environmentally Sensitive Area (ESA) will be established in consultation with the City and the qualified archaeologist consultant along the north bank of Hangtown Creek and delineated on the engineering plans.
-The fencing will consist of three-foothigh, orange, polyethylene, construction fencing and will extend the full distance of this portion of the BRM plus a 10-foot buffer to ensure the site is not disturbed.
+CUL-2: An Environmentally Sensitive Area (ESA) will be established in consultation with the City, a UAIC Tribal Representative, and the qualified archaeologist consultant along the north bank of Hangtown Creek and delineated on the engineering plans.
+The fencing will consist of three-foot-high, orange, polyethylene, construction fencing and will extend the full distance of this portion of the BRM plus a 10-foot buffer to ensure the site is not disturbed.
 This fencing will serve as a clear visual barrier for construction personnel beyond which no project-related activities can occur.

-One week prior to the start of construction, the Resident Engineer will contract with a qualified Archaeological Consultant to assist in the installation of the ESA fencing.
+Up to two months prior, and no less than one One week prior, to the start of construction, the Resident Engineer will contact the City's contract with a qualified

+Archaeological Consultant to assist in the installation of the ESA fencing.
+The qualified Archaeological Consultant will be given 24-hour business day notice of the start of ESA fencing installation.
 Protective measures include fencing, access restrictions, and specific contractual language.
 The following actions will be undertaken prior to construction:

-• The qualified Archeological Consultant will work closely with the Resident Engineer (RE) and Construction Contractor to educate all involved about potential sensitive precontact resources.
-A preconstruction field review will be conducted by the archaeological consultant, as well as training for construction personnel;

-- The ESA Map will be included in the City's RE's Pending File and clearly marked on all project plans and contract specifications (PS&E) documents; and - The ESA fencing will remain in place until the construction activities are complete.
+- The qualified Archeological Consultant and UAIC Certified Tribal Monitor will work closely with the Resident Engineer (RE) and Construction Contractor to educate all involved about potential sensitive precontact resources.
+A preconstruction field review will be conducted by the archaeological consultant, as well as training for construction personnel; - The ESA Map will be included in the City's RE's Pending File and clearly marked on all project plans and contract specifications (PS&E) documents; and - The ESA fencing will remain in place until the construction activities are complete.